 Step 2: Find Suppliers

 Once you have identified a profitable niche, you need to go and find your future suppliers.
 That sounds easier than it often is.
 Suppliers are great in manufacturing and distributing.
-However, they are not particularly good in marketing or search engine optimization.
+However, they are not particularly good at marketing or search engine optimization.

 So be prepared to dig a little deeper to find the best suppliers for you.
 I strongly suggest you to google not only for your niche, product or keyword but also use one of the following search operators:

 - Niche, product or keyword + “supplier”